SafNaaz/naazbook/README.md

 Features:

-* User can View, add Commens, Like and Share Posts
+* User can View, add Comments, Like and Share Posts
 * Blog Owner can go to a secret page to manage posts (delete/edit posts)

 More features coming